yiisoft/config/README.md

 ## Recursive merge

-By default, no config groups are merged recursively, except for `params`, `events`, `events-console`, `events-web`.
-If you want to have a different set of groups merged recursively you must pass their names to `Config` constructor:
+By default, no config groups are merged recursively.
+If you want to have a set of groups merged recursively you must pass their names to `Config` constructor:

 ```php
 use \Yiisoft\Config\Config;